theadamsabra/VocalExtractor/README.md

 # Audio Source Separation (Undergraduate Thesis)
  The repository of Adam Sabra's Undergraduate Thesis.
-In it, will contain an unsupervised model that attempts to separates Jazz songs into the horns, drums, piano, and bass.
+In it, will contain a deep learning archticture inteded to separate vocals from their songs.

 ### Checklist:
+- [x] EDA + Data Transformation
-- [ ] Complete first working model on Google CoLab notebook
+- [ ] Complete data preprocessing
+- [ ] Compare performance between CNN and LSTM
-- [ ] Productionize model
+- [ ] Tune selected model from above
-- [ ] Engineer model and formalize findings
+- [ ] Engineer model
-- [ ] Use streamlit for web app interface
+- [ ] Formalize findings and write paper